Former North Shore community chair guilty of paying for child sex shows

 Lawes was arrested last September and a Herald source said it was a result of an investigation into an international child pornography operation led by the FBI in the US.

-Lawes paid a significant amount of money to enable him to access live child sex shows, which are understood to have been filmed in Asia and streamed in New Zealand on a computer.
+Lawes paid a significant amount of money to enable him to access live child sex shows, which were filmed in Asia and streamed in New Zealand on his computers.

 He will be sentenced in September.